zooko/smalloc/README.md

 * Try adding a dose of quint, VeriFast, *and* Miri! :-D

+* And Loom! |-D

+* The whole overflow algorithm turned out to be complicated to implement in source code.
+Or, to put it another way the simpler algorithm that just overflows straight to the system allocator was *substantially* simpler to implement.
+So...
+XXX come back to this and see if we can enlarge the NUM_SLOTS a more to further reduce the chances of that overflow ever happening in practice?
+Or see if after having implemented the simpler algorithm, we can see a nice way to implement the original overflow algorithm.
+XXX enlarge small slabs to NUM_SLOTS = 2^31 or so

 * See if the "tiny" slots (1-, 2-, and 3-byte slots) give a
   substantial performance improvement in any real program and measure their benefits and drawbacks in micro-benchmarks.
 Consider removing